 The price increase may be substantial, but you really do get a lot for paying the extra amount.
 The Professional plan unlocks all of the professional features of Zoho Books, including options like retainer invoices, bills, payments made, recurring bills, currency adjustments, stock tracking, landed costs, custom roles, and a bunch more.
 The value truly lies with the Professional plan.

-These two plans from Zoho Books — Premium and Elite — are robust options that are aimed at larger businesses.
-They cost $60 per month and $120 per month, respectively, and both allow for up to 10 users on the platform and up to 25,000 invoices per year.
+The Premium plan from Zoho Books costs $60 per month and allows for up to 10 users on the platform and up to 25,000 invoices per year.

 The Premium plan isn’t much more expensive than the Professional plan, adding a number of customizability features, like custom fields, custom reports, and custom buttons throughout the platform.
 You’ll also get access to a vendor portal, which will help you track vendor activity for your business.